-(1) “Airport” means the Packwood Airport.
+(1) “Airport” means the Packwood Airport, Ed Carlson Memorial Airport, or Chehalis/Centralia Airport.

 (2) “Airport elevation” means the highest point of an airport’s usable landing area measured in feet from sea level.

-This is 1,053 feet above mean sea level for the Packwood Airport.
+(a) For the Packwood Airport this elevation is 1,053 feet above mean sea level.

+(b) For the Ed Carlson Memorial Field Airport, this elevation is 375 feet above mean sea level.

+(c) For the Chehalis-Centralia Airport, this elevation is 174 feet above mean sea level.

 (3) “Approach surface” means a surface longitudinally centered on the extended runway centerline, extending outward and upward from the end of the primary surface and at the same slope as the approach zone height limitation slope set forth in LCC 17.80.040.
 The perimeter of the approach surface coincides with the perimeter of the approach zone.

 (4) “Approach, transitional, horizontal, and conical zones” are set forth in LCC 17.80.030.

-(5) “Conical surface” means a surface extending outward and upward from the periphery of the horizontal surface at a slope of 20:1 for a horizontal distance of 4,000 feet.
+(5) “Conical surface” means a surface extending outward and upward from the periphery of the horizontal surface at a given slope for a certain distance.

+(a) For the Packwood Airport, this slope is 20:1 for a horizontal distance of 4,000 feet.

+(b) For the Ed Carlson Memorial Field and Chehalis-Centralia airports, this slope is 34:1 for a horizontal distance of 4,000 feet.

 (6) “Hazard to air navigation” means an obstruction determined to have a substantial adverse effect on the safe and efficient utilization of the navigable airspace.

-(7) “Height” means, for the purpose of determining the height limits in all zones set forth in this chapter and shown on the approach and clear zone map, the datum shall be mean sea level elevation unless otherwise specified.
+(7) “Height”, for the purpose of determining the height limits in all zones set forth in this chapter and shown on the approach and clear zone map, shall be mean sea level elevation unless otherwise specified.

 (8) “Horizontal surface” means a horizontal plane 150 feet above the established airport elevation, the perimeter of which in plane coincides with the perimeter of the horizontal zone.

-This is 1,203 feet above mean sea level for the Packwood Airport.
+(a) For the Packwood Airport, this horizontal plane is 1,203 feet above mean sea level.

+(b) For the Ed Carlson Memorial Field Airport, this horizontal plane is 525 feet above mean sea level.

+(c) For the Chehalis-Centralia Airport, this plane is 324 feet above mean sea level.

+(9) “Larger than utility runway” means a runway that is constructed for and intended to be used by propeller-driven aircraft of greater than 12,500 pounds maximum gross weight and jet-powered aircraft.
+This definition shall only apply to the Chehalis-Centralia Airport.

-(9) “Nonconforming use” means any preexisting structure, object of natural growth, or use of land which is inconsistent with the provisions of this chapter or an amendment thereto.
+(10) “Nonconforming use” means any preexisting structure, object of natural growth, or use of land which is inconsistent with the provisions of this chapter or an amendment thereto.

+(11) “Nonprecision instrument runway” means a runway having an existing instrument approach procedure utilizing air navigation facilities with only horizontal guidance, or area type navigation equipment, for which a straight-in nonprecision instrument approach procedure has been approved or planned.
+This definition shall only apply to the Chehalis-Centralia Airport.

-(10) “Obstruction” means any structure, growth, or other object, including a mobile object, which exceeds a limiting height set forth in LCC 17.80.040.
+(12) “Obstruction” means any structure, growth, or other object, including a mobile object, which exceeds a limiting height set forth in LCC 17.80.040.